pdh11/cotton/cotton-usb-host/README.md

  - rp2040-usb-otge100: identifying (not yet really "driving") a Plugable USB2-OTGE100 Ethernet adaptor (based on ASIX AX88772)

+The RP2040 support is in this repo to provide a convenient worked example;
+specific host-controller support for other microcontrollers probably belongs in those microcontrollers' HAL crates.

 TODO before merge:

  - [ ] Unit tests
+ - [ ] Bulk in/out
  - [ ] At least one real example (MSC?)
  - [x] Interlocking to avoid contending on pipe 0
  - [ ] STM32?

+TODO later:

+ - [ ] Non-async version?
+ - [ ] rp-pac vs rp2040-pac?
+ - [ ] More microcontrollers

 [^1]: The documentation describes this as "USB 2.0 LS and FS" (1.1 and 12Mbits/s), but as the only changes in USB&nbsp;2.0 compared to 1.1 were